lvlsgroup/kupatana-light/README.md

 - It should be possible to fetch a specific ad

 ### Other requirements
-- The ads should be saved in a database or a mocked in-memory database
+- The ads should be saved in a database
 - Your solution should be documented in a README file